Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Introduction

 \section{Introduction}

 Statistical model checking (SMC)~\cite{AP18,YS02,LLTYSG19} is a popular alternative to probabilistic model checking (PMC)~\cite{BAFK18,Bai16} for applications where the latter runs into the state space explosion problem due to its exhaustive nature, or where no effective PMC algorithm is available for the model class at hand.
-SMC circumvents these limitations by, in essence, applying Monte Carlo simulation to formal models and formally stated properties of interest: Given any effectively executable probabilistic model~$M$ and property~$\phi$, it performs random executions (or \emph{simulation runs}) of $M$ to obtain samples for the satisfaction or numeric value of~$\phi$.
-From these samples, together with a user-specified confidence level, SMC computes a confidence interval around the satisfaction probability or expected value of~$\phi$.
-That is, SMC provides results with statistical correctness guarantees.
+SMC circumvents these limitations by applying Monte Carlo simulation: Given an effectively executable probabilistic model~$M$ and property of interest~$\phi$, it performs random executions (or \emph{simulation runs}) of $M$ to obtain samples for the satisfaction or numeric value of~$\phi$.
+Given a desired confidence level, SMC then computes a confidence interval around the satisfaction probability or expected value of~$\phi$, providing a statistical correctness guarantee.
+The core types of properties handled by PMC and SMC are reachability probabilities and expected accumulated rewards~\cite{HJQW23,BHMWW25a}, and both can be extended to compute probabilities for $\omega$-regular objectives in \eg LTL~\cite{Pnu77}~\cite{Kat16,ADKW20}.
+PMC and more recently SMC~\cite{BHMWW25b} have also been extended to other quantities like quantiles~\cite{UB13,KSBD15} and conditional value at risk~\cite{KM18}.

-The core types of properties handled by both PMC and SMC are reachability probabilities and expected accumulated rewards~\cite{HJQW23,BHMWW25a}; the former provides the foundation for computing probabilities for $\omega$-regular objectives in \eg LTL~\cite{Pnu77}, too~\cite{Kat16,ADKW20}.
-Both PMC and more recently SMC~\cite{BHMWW25b} have been extended to other quantities like quantiles~\cite{UB13,KSBD15} and conditional value at risk~\cite{KM18}.
-In practice, though, we are often faced with a tradeoff between multiple such properties, such as maximising a satellite's expected utility with a low probability of depleting the battery~\cite{BGHK+19}, or balancing cost and comfort in heat-pump control~\cite{HJLS23}.
-That is, given a probabilistic model with controllable nondeterministic choices, we want to choose among the set of \emph{Pareto-optimal} control strategies: those where no change can be made that improves the value for at least one property without worsening any other.
-We thus have a \emph{multi-objective} model checking problem.
-While multi-objective PMC algorithms are more than a decade old~\cite{FKNPQ11,FKP12} and cover different kinds of models~\cite{Qua23} and properties~\cite{RRS17}, we are not aware of any work that brings the advantages of SMC to the multi-objective setting.
+In practice, we often face tradeoffs between multiple properties, such as maximising a satellite's expected utility without depleting its battery~\cite{BGHK+19}, or balancing cost and comfort in heat-pump control~\cite{HJLS23}.
+That is, for a probabilistic model with controllable nondeterministic choices, we want to choose among the set of \emph{Pareto-optimal} control strategies: those where no change can be made that improves the value for at least one property without worsening any other.
+While PMC algorithms for such \emph{multi-objective} problems are more than a decade old~\cite{FKNPQ11,FKP12} and cover various models~\cite{Qua23} and properties~\cite{RRS17}, we are not aware of any work that brings the advantages of SMC to the multi-objective setting.